DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Electrodynamics with coarse-grained flux variables

 where $\partial f$ is the boundary of the face $f$, and $\partial e$ is the boundary of the edge $e$.
 A graphical illustration of Eq.\,(\ref{eq:curl_grad_prove}) is shown in Fig.\,(\ref{fig:dualmesh_DEC}d), where we can see that the value of $V_i$ at each vertex of the face is counted twice, but with opposite signs.
 Similarly, we can show that the constraint in Eq.\,(\ref{eq:div_curl}) is satisfied by doing a volume integral over a unit cubical cell

 where the final sum is taken over the boundaries $\partial f$ of the faces $f$ that form the boundary of $c$, as shown in Fig.\,(\ref{fig:dualmesh_DEC}e).
 The automatic satisfaction of Eqs.\,(\ref{eq:curl_grad})-(\ref{eq:div_curl}), which alleviates the need to impose these constraints manually, present an advantage of DEC.
 One may find the dual mesh construction of DEC similar to the Yee grid formulation~\cite{Yee_1966} used in finite difference time domain (FDTD).
-The key difference here is that DEC utilizes ``small" integrals defined over edges for its fundamental variables, resulting in a coarse-grained description of electrodynamics that aligns with experimental measurements, which always have finite spatial and temporal resolutions.
+The key distinction of DEC is that here the fundamental variables are the ``small" integrals defined over edges for which the coarse-grained dynamical equations are written.
+This is a deviation from FDTD and standard finite element schemes as these methods attempt to model continuous differential equations by computing their continuous variables through spatial and temporal discretization.
+Another advantage of our chosen approach is that due to finite spatial and temporal resolutions of experimental apparatus, measured quantities are fundamentally coarse-grained.
+Therefore by directly formulating a coarse-grained description of the electromagnetic problem, our approach is appropriate for describing actual experimental measurements.
 This formulation is also computationally efficient, as it does not require a finely discretized physical domain to accurately conform with methods that are based on continuous formulations.